marcusoftnet/marcusoftnet.github.io/_posts/2018-03-14-my-top--books.md

 I think this book is important for IT folks to read, as we are also in a creative business, and hence need to lead in ways that allow for creativity to flow and spread.
 I especially love the parts where the author reflects on what didn't work and how they improved it.

-And the stories about my favorite characters and how they were brought to life.
+And the stories about my favourite characters and how they were brought to life.